solaeus/dust/docs/language.md

 Internally a map is represented by a B-tree.
 The implicit advantage of using a B-tree instead of a hash map is that a B-tree is sorted and therefore can be easily compared to another.
 Maps are also used by the interpreter as the data structure for holding variables.
-You can even inspect the active **execution context** by calling the built-in `context()` functions.
+You can even inspect the active **execution context** by calling the built-in `context()` function.

-The map stores an [identifier](#identifiers)'s key, the value it represents and the value's type.
+The map stores each [identifier](#identifiers)'s key with a value and the value's type.
 For internal use by the interpreter, a type can be set to a key without a value.
 This makes it possible to check the types of values before they are computed.

 ### Function